jedvirgil/python-log-analyzer/README.md

-Clone and then install.
+Clone and then run.
 Requires python 3.